Enfoid/SwingFish-CommunityCode/mql4/Prop Risk Calculator/README.md

 displays realtime Risk for the next position based on Drawdown Limits for Prop accounts.

+ToDO / Issues
+- Indices have wrong calculations (about 10x)

 Change log:
 - add active Risk/reward ratio (RR)
 - replace "P/L" with "Open Risk" (shows the current exposure from open positions)